10 Home Décor Ideas Poised to Define 2026

 6. Color Drenching & Bold Hues

 Instead of neutrals only, expect rooms drenched in a single color—walls, trim, and ceiling all the same tone.
-It’s bold, but can feel cohesive if done right.
+It’s bold and striking, but can feel cohesive and inviting if done right.
+Imagine walking into a space where every surface is enveloped in a rich, vibrant color, creating an atmosphere that is both dramatic and comforting.
+This design approach not only makes a statement, but also helps to unify the overall look of the room.

 7. Warm Minimalism